 Research motivation

-Adverse events during ESD of superficial esophageal neoplasms, such as perforation and bleeding have been well documented.
-However, the MWT during esophageal ESD remains under investigation.
-The present study was carried out to investigate the incidence and risk factors of the MWT during esophageal ESD since no literature has focused on the risk factors for an MWT during esophageal ESD.
+Adverse events during ESD of superficial esophageal neoplasms, such as perforation and bleeding, have been well-documented.
+However, MWT during esophageal ESD remains under investigation.
+The present study was carried out to investigate the incidence and risk factors of MWT during esophageal ESD, since no literature has focused on the risk factors for an MWT during esophageal ESD.

 Research objectives

-The present study aimed to clarify the incidence of WMTs during esophageal ESD and to evaluate associated risk factors.
+The present study aimed to clarify the incidence of WMTs during esophageal ESD, and to evaluate the associated risk factors.

 Research methods